-The AG Workers website doesn’t provide any information about its products.
+The AG Workers website does not provide any information about its products.
 Some additional research reveals that it offers the expected basic coverages like collision, comprehensive and liability, as well as standard deductions for multi-car policies and safety features.

-AG Workers doesn’t appear to offer any special programs, likely because it doesn’t rely on a big marketing push to sell policies.
+AG Workers does not appear to offer any special programs, likely because it doesn’t rely on a big marketing push to sell policies.
 The company’s primary draw seems to be its mutual firm status and history within the agricultural community.

-The company’s website is thin on information and hard to navigate, making it not particularly inviting to a new customer.
-Although there is a prominent link for obtaining a free quote, the actual process for getting a quote is more convoluted — you either need to call the hotline at 800-772-7424 or download a PDF file, file it out, and email or fax it back.
+The company’s website is thin on information and difficult to navigate, making it not particularly inviting to a new customer.
+Although there is a prominent link for obtaining a free quote, the actual process for getting a quote is more convoluted – you either need to call the hotline at 800-772-7424 or download a PDF file, fill it out, and email or fax it back.

-The lack of a proper online quote form is a bit of a turn-off for anybody planning to do some comparison shopping for rates on their own time.
+The lack of a proper online quote form might be an inconvenience for anybody planning to do some comparison shopping for rates on their own time.

 I will note here that there is an “Account Login” option, so additional choices may be available for registered members of the site.